adc-trust-ai/adc-trust-ai.github.io/_pages/trust.md

 ---

 `TRUST` is my flagship Ph.D. project in Trustworthy AI.
 It achieves [comparable accuracy](https://adc-trust-ai.github.io/accuracy.html){:target="_blank"} to state-of-the-art machine learning algorithms - including black box models like Random Forest - while remaining fully interpretable.
+Scroll down for a short demo of `TRUST`.
 Current version solves regression problems (variants like time series only experimentally).
 Extensions to multiclass classification and beta regression are already under development and I will soon make them available as well.

 ## Free version (launching in June 2025)